oracle-livelabs/developer/rest-services-for-adb-appDevLive/create-table/create-table.md

     ![Using the navigator on the left of the SQL Worksheet, we can see out new table](./images/sdw-30.png)

-    In the slider that has come out from the right of the page, we can look at the data definition, triggers, constraints and even the data itself.
+    In the slider that extends from the right of the page, we can reveiw the data definition, triggers, constraints and even the data itself.

     ![Click the Data option to view the table data](./images/sdw-31.png)